kshedden/case_studies/methods/glm.md

 $E[Y|X=x]$ is the linear predictor, which means that $g$ is the identity function, and the variance function is constant,
 $V(\mu) = 1$.
 The scale parameter $\phi$ is identical to the usual "error variance" $\sigma^2$ in a linear model.
-This is equivalent to using maximum likelihood estimation to fit the model in which
+Fitting a Gaussian linear model as a GLM is equivalent to using maximum likelihood estimation to fit the model in which
 $P(Y|X=x) = N(\beta_0 +\beta_1x_1 +\cdots \beta_px_p, \sigma^2)$,
 where $N(\mu, \sigma^2)$
 is the normal distribution with mean $\mu$ and variance $\sigma^2$.